 In 1993, I came to Montana as a transfer college student after crossing the country multiple times and deciding that Missoula was the place for me.
 I originally attended UM for Wildlife Biology and graduated in 1995.
 Over time, I shifted my attention to raising my two young sons and my experiences with them prompted me to return to school to pursue a second degree in Nursing.
 I completed my R.N. in 2012 and have since become a Certified Lactation Counselor.
+In 2021 I completed my Master's degree at Frontier Nursing University to become a Certified Nurse Midwife.
 My professional passions include lactation and breastfeeding; obstetrics; nutrition and food security; public health; and women’s issues.

 In my free time, I am usually found outdoors with my husband and two sons enjoying Western Montana.
 My hobbies include kayaking, paddle-boarding, hiking, biking, and skiing.

-If I can help you please feel free to call me at 406.541.7115 or email me at [email protected] If you are considering the Birth Center for your prenatal care I invite you to come for a “Meet & Greet” so we can give you a tour and answer any questions you may have.
+If I can help you please feel free to call me at 406.541.7115.
+If you are considering the Birth Center for your prenatal care I invite you to come for a “Meet & Greet” so we can give you a tour and answer any questions you may have.
 There is no obligation or cost in exploring your options and we look forward to the opportunity to meet you.

 I am a graduate of the University of Montana, Missoula College, where I majored in Arts and Science.